caerphoto/url_listen/README.md

 Super simple app to listen for POST requests and open the URL specified by the 'url' parameter in the request body on the current machine.

-I made this to easily open pages on one machine and carry on reading them on another.
+I made this so I can open a page on one machine then, via the bookmarklet, carry on reading it on another.

 ## Warning